 He gave Brazilian rock its snarling, skate-punk soul, becoming the defiant voice of a generation through raw lyrics and relentless energy.

-Born Alexandre Magno Abrão in São Paulo, Chorão's early life was marked by hardship and street smarts, a background that would fuel his art.
-He found escape and identity in skateboarding and punk rock, co-founding Charlie Brown Jr. in the early 1990s.
-The band fused rock, rap, and reggae into a potent, uniquely Brazilian sound that mainstream radio had never heard.
-Chorão's lyrics, delivered with a raspy, confrontational style, spoke directly to disaffected youth, tackling alienation, social inequality, and personal struggle without pretense.
-His onstage persona was pure, untamed rebellion, but offstage he grappled with the pressures of fame and personal demons.
-His death in 2013 cemented his status as a complex, counter-cultural figure whose music continues to resonate with millions who see their own frustrations and hopes reflected in his words.
+Chorão co-founded Charlie Brown Jr. in the early 1990s, fusing rock, rap, and reggae into a uniquely Brazilian sound.
+Born Alexandre Magno Abrão in São Paulo in 1970, his early life was marked by hardship and street smarts.
+He found escape in skateboarding and punk rock.
+His lyrics, delivered with a raspy, confrontational style, spoke directly to disaffected youth, tackling alienation, social inequality, and personal struggle.
+His onstage persona was pure, untamed rebellion.
+Offstage he grappled with fame and personal demons.
+His death in 2013 made him a complex, counter-cultural figure whose music continues to resonate with millions.

 1965–1980